acenet-arc/cloud_from_a_to_z/_episodes/01-day1-the-internet.md

 > {: .solution}
 {: .challenge}

-## Ports
-If your neighbour wanted to share some information with you on a website located on his device with local address `192.168.1.103` how could your computer know to connect to that device to get that information?
-If you know the IP address of your neighbour's router (`206.113.222.122`) you could uniquely identify your neighbours LAN, but how to route the request for their website to the local device?
-Your neighbour must configure their router to forward traffic to the device with local address `192.168.103`, but which traffic?
-What if your neighbour wanted some information to be routed to one device and other information to be routed to another?
-The solution to this issue is to use ports.
-Different types of information requests are associated with different ports and the local network can be configured to forward a request associated with certain port to a specific device (known as port forwarding).
-In the case of a website the convention is to use port 80.
-You can combine IP address and ports with a `:` for example `206.113.222.122:80` could be entered into your web-browser to access a website on your neighbours device with local IP `192.168.1.103` once your neighbour configured their router to forward requests on port 80 to that device.

 > ## What happens if I specify the wrong port?
 >
 > 1. Enter a domain name or IP into your browser of a known website (e.g. google.ca). **Do not yet go the site.**